Final Gravity Pitching Guide

 Poetry pays $50 per poem.

-If a writer is able to take their own new photos for an article, we pay an extra $25.
+If a writer is able to take their own quality photography for an article, we pay an extra $25 (that’s total, not per photo).

 We have plans to raise all of these rates as soon as financially possible.
 Final Gravity has no investors, so we are dependent on sales and very limited advertising to drive our revenue.